Best Time to Travel to Hawaii

 If you have questions about the weather in Hawaii, you can learn about the general weather conditions on our Hawaii Weather page.
 If you're still trying to determine which island is best for you, be sure to take our quiz Which Hawaiian Island to Visit →

 As you might expect, when more visitors are traveling and staying on the islands - both accommodation and flight costs will increase in tandem with the crowds.
 The most notable impact this will have for most visitors, other than noticing the more 'crowded' feeling, is the financial costs that come with visiting during peak visitation periods (i.e.; holidays and summer months).
 Hotel and other accommodation rates, will alternatively tend to fall - sometimes dramatically - during periods of low visitation.
 When planning your trip, the following graphic should provide a general overview of the statewide average prices for hotels during various times of the year.
 The data below was aggregated and visually repurposed from 2017-2018 Infrastructure & Performance Reports by the HawaiiTourismAuthority.

-First, we want to point out that there is considerable confusion about there being a "wet/dry" season and a "high/low" travel season in Hawaii.
+We want to point out that there is considerable confusion about there being a "wet/dry" season and a "high/low" travel season in Hawaii.
 The two assumptions are in some ways true and in some ways false.
 Let's take a closer look at each of the seasons in Hawaii.

 Spring in Hawaii